Dependencies are work item relationships such as parent-child, predecessors, and successors. Identifying dependencies includes the following:

 To create a predecessor relationship between two existing user stories:

-- From the Predecessors summary page, click Actions and select Add Predecessors.
+- From the Predecessors summary page, click Choose.

-- On the Choose Predecessors page, check the user stories you wish to add and click Choose.
+- On the Choose Predecessors pop-up, check the user stories you wish to add and click Choose.
 You can select multiple predecessors.

 Predecessor-successor relationships are only allowed between user stories in the same workspace.